How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 Malay (Bahasa Melayu) is an Austronesian language spoken as the sole official language of Malaysia and Brunei.
 It is also heard in Indonesia, Singapore, and Thailand at a total of 250 – 300 million speakers.

-Hello in Malayalam is:
+Hello in other language Malayalam is:

 - namaskkaram (nah-mah-skahr-ahm)